pcarranza/rhythmweb2/README.md

 From GTK3 the actual folder to install the project is ~/.local/share/rhythmbox/plugins/rhythmweb The rest is pretty much the same.

-Also the default configuration looks a bit wrong, it should be something like this:

-    ...
-    hostname=127.0.0.1
-    port=7001

-    proxy=True
-    proxy.port=7000
-    proxy.hostname=0.0.0.0
-    ...

 ### What is there to come